mdolab/prefoil/doc/index.rst

-.. pyFoil documentation master file, created by sphinx-quickstart on Fri Oct 16 18:14:31 2020.
+.. preFoil documentation master file, created by sphinx-quickstart on Fri Oct 16 18:14:31 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ======
-pyFoil
+preFoil
 ======

 Introduction
 ============

-pyFoil is a pySpline-based utility module that allows to flexibly handle airfoil geometries and enable rapid, custom surface mesh generation.
+preFoil is a pySpline-based utility module that allows to flexibly handle airfoil geometries and enable rapid, custom surface mesh generation.

 The user can: